tombroomfield/tombroomfield.github.io/_posts/2016-02-07-the-perpetually-misunderstood-bang(!).md

 ---
 layout: post
-title: "Communicating Intent: #2 - The perpetually misunderstood bang(!)"
+title: "The perpetually misunderstood bang(!)"
 ---

 As software projects grow, being able to demonstrate your intention to other developers through clear and reasonable code is paramount.
 In this series I cover short tips to do just that.